How Much Room Should You Have in Hiking Boots?

 All of that time with comfortable, protective, breathable, and durable footwear!
 This will end up becoming the last thing on your mind, and you can simply enjoy the outdoors as it was intended.

-One thought on “How Much Room Should You Have in Hiking Boots?
+2 thoughts on “How Much Room Should You Have in Hiking Boots?”

 1. Thank you for taking the time to write this.
 The specific guideline about two fingers combined with the advice to also follow your own preferences for overall fit are the perfect reaso for me to return my too quickly bought hikers to REI to double check other boots!